Jeff-Brausam/Computer-Architecture-and-Assembly/README.md

 Computers store and process information in the form of electrical signals.
 Each signal is either a high voltage level, represented by the digit 1, or a low level, represented by the digit 0.
 Because there are only two possible values for each signal, it is called a binary digit, or bit. <br />
 A *bit* is the smallest unit of digital information. <br />
 Different parts of the computer system can have bit sequences with different lengths.
 In CPU registers, there are usually 32 or 64 bits.
 In main memory, it is always a sequence of 8 bits. <br />
-A sequence of 8 bits is called a byte.
+A sequence of 8 bits is called a *byte*.
 On all computer systems, each memory cell in main memory is one byte. <br />

 Like how things take up storage (space) there is also the concept of time.
 The CPU is responsible for this.
 This is measured in GHz or gigaherz, a unit of frequency.
 A hertz is one cycle per second, so these can cycle billions of cycles per second. <br />

 Another concept of time is moving information from one computer component in the system to another.
 These are through channels, which can be wires in a system bus in a computer, or between cell phone towers. <br />
-Bandwidth is the quantity of information that can be carried per unit of time. <br />
+*Bandwidth* is the quantity of information that can be carried per unit of time. <br />

 ### Database Systems
 *Database* - A collection of files that contain interrelated information. <br />